timTam97/compcontrol-client/README.md

 # pushbullet-automation-haskell

+**Note: This branch interfaces with the Pushbullet API and is no longer maintained.
+See the `aws-dev` branch for the updated version (not compatible with the Pushbullet API).**

 A Haskell re-implementation of [Pushbullet Automation.](https://github.com/timTam97/pushbullet-automation) Allows you to remotely control your computer by making web requests.

 ## Getting Started